dgc-network/Learning-Digitalcoin-from-the-Command-Line/01_1_Introducing_Digitalcoin.md

 ### Lightning - In Short

-One way to think of Lightning is: _a way to transact bitcoins using off-chain channels between pairs of people, so that only a first and final state have to be written to the blockchain_.
+One way to think of Lightning is: _a way to transact digitalcoins using off-chain channels between pairs of people, so that only a first and final state have to be written to the blockchain_.

 ## Summary: Introducing Digitalcoin